 I initially attended a review course for the Obesity in Medicine board exam in New York.
-After doing some research, I discovered that the OMA offered Prep Bundles, Self Assessments Programs, and other educational materials that were essential for exam preparation.
+After doing some research, I discovered that the OMA offered Prep Bundles, Self-Assessment Programs, and other essential educational materials for exam preparation.
 The OMA provided a wealth of educational resources, including webinars and clinical tools, that I found extremely valuable.

-Also, I joined the OMA to network with other healthcare professionals and leaders who are dedicated to improving the lives of patients affected by obesity through scientific evidence-based methods that have a long-lasting impact.
+Also, I joined the OMA to network with other healthcare professionals and leaders dedicated to improving the lives of patients affected by obesity through scientific, evidence-based methods that have a long-lasting impact.

 What types of relationships/networking opportunities have you found through OMA?

-Thanks to OMA, I’ve had the opportunity to connect and network with medical professionals and obesity experts across the country.
-Through attending conferences, meetings, and social events and participating in OMA committees, I’ve been able to connect with other clinicians and healthcare providers.
+Thanks to OMA, I’ve had the opportunity to connect and network with medical professionals and obesity experts nationwide.
+Through attending conferences, meetings, and social events and participating in OMA committees, I’ve connected with other clinicians and healthcare providers.
 This collaboration has allowed us to share our knowledge and experiences and explore innovative approaches to treating obesity.

-What member benefit have you found the most useful or have you engaged with the most?
+What member benefit have you found the most useful or engaged with the most?